syi0808/pubm/README.md

 ## FAQ

-### Why is jsr only asking for tokens?
+### Why does jsr only ask for tokens?

-The only way to access the certified environment for jsr is to request api directly with token.
+The only way to access jsr’s certified environment is through a direct API request with a token.

-### How is jsr token saved?
-Is it safe?
+### How is the jsr token stored?
+Is it secure?

-jsr token is encrypted and stored through various pieces of information, and unless you have complete control of the local computer that ran pubm, I think it is difficult for token to be taken over.
+The jsr token is encrypted and stored using various layers of information.
+As long as you have control over the local machine where pubm was run, it is highly unlikely the token can be compromised.

-If desired, the --no-save-token option allows you to run tokens without saving them.
+If you prefer not to save tokens, you can use the `--no-save-token` option, which will request the token each time.